SemvanWijk/Vinylize_IoT/README.md

   // Initialize the NeoPixel LED strip strip.begin();
   strip.show();  // Turn off all LEDs initially

+  // Allow insecure connection to Telegram servers (ESP32) client.setInsecure();
 }
 ```
 This code does the following:
 - The function starts by initializing serial communication, allowing you to send and receive debug messages to and from the computer’s serial monitor.
 - It then attempts to connect to the specified Wi-Fi network using the provided credentials.
 If the connection is not successful, it will keep trying, printing messages to indicate its status.
 Once connected, it confirms this with a message.
 - After establishing a Wi-Fi connection, the function initializes the NeoPixel LED strip, ensuring that all the LEDs are turned off initially.
+- It allows you to make insecure connections to the Telegram servers.
+Be careful with this, as it could lead to some privacy risks.
+Only use this line when testing out the code or when using it for personal use.
 <br /><br /><br />

 ## Step 11: Void Loop